18 cheap (and free) things to do with kids to keep them entertained during the school holidays

 4. Visit a museum

-There are free museums all across the UK from science museums and transport museums to historic museums.
-It’s a fun way to engage your children with education and there are usually interactive tasks to complete throughout.
-It’s not just for kids, you’re likely to learn something new too!
+There are fantastic free museums all across the UK, covering everything from science, art and history to more niche things like cartoons, transport and toys.
+It’s a fun way to engage your children with education – and you’ll probably learn something new too!

 museum-1400-x-1120